composite/jQuery.MsgBox/README.md

 ## What's new?

+### 0.6.1

+ - Fixed forced true callback after press ENTER key. focused button will fired event if you press ENTER key.

+### 0.6.0

+ - Auto resizing added.
+Msgbox will show full size when window size less than alert size, If not, revert to original size.

 ### 0.5.0

  - Use &lt;div&gt; with white-space: pre; instead of &lt;pre&gt; for more better view of MsgBox with CSS Framework such as Bootstrap.
  - Remove Browser compatibility for position:fixed is buggy under IE 7, so this will support jQuery over 1.8!
 I'll never test freaking old browsers.
  - Remove jQuery in my repository, Use any available jQuery CDN in demo instead.

-### 0.6.0

- - Auto resizing added.
-Msgbox will show full size when window size less than alert size, If not, revert to original size.

 ## License